Technopy311/Gestor-de-Notas/README.md

 <h4>
-	I hope you to enjoy the program, which <b>still in development</b>, if you find some bug/issue, i would be pretty thankful you to report it on the comments, and even more if you post some fixing to it, that way i can work faster on it.
+	I hope you to enjoy the program, which <b>still in development</b>, if you find some bug/issue, i will be pretty thankful you to report it on the comments, and even more if you post some fixing to it, that way i can work faster on it.
 	Thanks & Bye.